phunanon/Chika/README.md

 `if cond if-true`: evaluates and returns `if-true` if `cond` is truthy, else nil.
 `if cond if-true if-false`: evaluates and returns `if-true` if `cond` is truthy, else `if-false`.

+`case match ...
+N pairs ... [default]`: evaluates `match` then compares against the 1st of each pair of arguments, returning the 2nd if the 1st matches; if no matches are made `default` or nil is returned.

 `not i`: negates item `i`.

 `or` N arg: returns first truthy arg.